 Coney Island Park

-Besides being rich in history, there is a wide variety of habitats in Coney Island Park, including coastal forests, grasslands, mangroves, and casuarina woodlands.
-The beach is split into five areas and the newly built boardwalk which allows visitors to explore the mangrove area is in the middle of beach area B and C. Read more here.
+Besides being rich in history, Coney Island Park has a wide variety of habitats.
+These include coastal forests, grasslands, mangroves, and casuarina woodlands.
+The beach is split into five areas and the boardwalk which allows visitors to explore the mangrove area is in the middle of beach area B and C. Read more here.

 Located in Woodlands, Admiralty Park is the largest park in the north with a 20-hectare nature.
 It is situated on hilly terrain with the Sungei Cina river running through it and houses the largest nature area within an urban park.

-The various area encompasses a diverse mix of secondary forest, mangrove, riverine and open grassland habitat.
+The mangrove area is at the northern end of the park which also encompasses a diverse mix of secondary forest, riverine and open grassland habitat.
 It is also home to more than 100 species of flora and fauna.
 Read more here.

 Located next to Labrador Park MRT, Berlayer Creek is a mangrove boardwalk and is one of the few remaining mangrove areas in the south.
 There are about 30 species of native mangrove and back-mangrove plants and is a family-friendly location to visit.
 The boardwalk is flat, even and wide enough for a pram to easily go through.
 Be sure to stop by the lookout points to spot the wildlife or to take a rest.
 Read more here.